I Put Half Of My Net Worth Into These Hard Asset Investments

 Once you’ve decided you want exposure to hard assets, there are several asset classes you can look into.
 In no particular order:

 - Commercial real estate.
 Investments in apartment communities, e-commerce warehouses, data centers, or even casinos.
-AvalonBay Communities (AVB) and Digital Realty (NYSE:DLR.PK) would be classic examples.
+AvalonBay Communities (AVB) and Digital Realty (DLR) would be classic examples.

 - Airports.
 Believe it or not, there are publicly-listed airports you can buy today on equity markets.
 Grupo Aeroportuario del Pacifico (PAC) is an example of one.